sbasken/sbasken/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Moderator for [freeCodeCamp.org](https://www.freecodecamp.org) <br />

  📝 Technical translator for articles on [freeCodeCamp.org](https://www.freecodecamp.org/japanese/news/author/saki/) <br />
- 🪪 Certified AWS Cloud Practitioner
+ 🪪 Certified AWS Solutions Architect - Associate

  ⚡️ Fun Facts: <br />
 &nbsp;&nbsp;👉 I was born and raised in Japan, went to College in England, and have lived in the US mostly in my adult life.<br />